 This is the first part in a multi-part exploration of sense of self and how it’s affected by traumatic brain injury.
-More to come…
+Note: This is the first version I created in January, 2011.
+I am currently writing a full-length work on it, and I am posting the sections here as I write them (click here to go there now).

 Something has been on my mind a good deal, lately: